There is no standard internship/research application process that all employers and

 You've narrow down your career goals.
 You've done your research.
 If you start to see

-and your resume, you may not be ready for that particular role, at this point in time.
+program descriptions and your resume, you may not be ready for that particular role,

-Reach out to the Career Services Center for help in filling those voids.
+at this point in time.
+Reach out to the Career Services Center (opens in new window) for help in filling those voids.
 Sometimes you might need to seek out additional

 training and/or education to add value to your resume.
 While other times, you might

-need to gain the requisite skills at your current place of employment, another internship
+need to gain the requisite skills at your current place of employment, another internship,

-or volunteer opportunity.
+research, or volunteer opportunity.

-are up to date.
-You will need a separate cover letter and resume for each internship
+to date.
+You will need separate written materials for each application, as what you

-application, as what you list on these documents must be relevant to each internship
+list on these documents must be relevant to each position.
+Don't forget to also contact

-position.
-Don't forget to also contact and identify 3 to 5 people who will agree to
+and identify 3 to 5 people who will agree to serve as your professional reference.

-serve as your professional reference.
-It is also helpful to make sure you have at
+It is also helpful to make sure you have at least one professional-looking interview

-least one professional-looking interview outfit ready to go, a short elevator speech
+outfit ready to go, a short elevator speech designed to introduce and sell yourself

-address and email signature.
+and a professional voicemail message, email address and email signature.

 What you don't realize is that most companies utilize an applicant tracking system